-[Schedule 1 inserted: Gazette 14 Jun 2019 p.
-1887-8.]
+[Schedule 1 inserted: SL 2022/136 r.
+18.]

 Notes

 This is a compilation of the Private Hospitals (Licensing and Conduct of Private Psychiatric Hostels) Regulations 1997 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.